karim-raafat/travel-rag-app/README.md

 The Flask backend performs:

-1. PDF preprocessing and indexing into a vector store using Azure Embeddings
-2. Retrieval of relevant chunks based on user input
+1. Retrieval of relevant chunks based on user input
-3. Contextual response generation with `gpt-4o`
+2. Contextual response generation with `gpt-4o`

 This allows the app to deliver accurate, real-time answers grounded in brochure-based travel data.